Teenage Mutant Ninja Turtles II: Back From the (Stinky) Sewers

 The sprites of the Turtles are still more or less the same as in Turtles I, where you’ll again have to rely on your hearing to discern the weapon style, since the graphical swoosh differences between Leonardo’s katanas and Raphael’s sais is minimal.
 That said, Konami’s artists clearly went all out.
 Some scenes in Fall of the Foot Clan were very bland and even just a plain white background, while in Back from the Sewers, the illusion of depth is immediately apparent.
 Just take a look at the above “who put the lights out?” screenshot.
 Too bad you can’t enter alleys like that.

 Yet, in the end, as impressive as the graphics and sound are in this Turtles iteration, its straightforward gameplay quickly went stale.
 The game is great to pick up and play once in a while, yet I can’t recommend recurrent gaming sessions like I would replay Shredder’s Revenge again (and again and again).
+Also, the turtle animations, especially when jumping, just look off.

 Turtles II is clearly one of the better Game Boy beat ‘em ups of the early nineties.
 However!
 It is not the best Turtle entry on the machine.
 We haven’t yet taken a look at the third installment.